 out the form by clicking here and someone from our ministry team will be in contact with you

-to schedule a meeting with our pastor.
+to schedule a meeting with Pastor Kevin.

 COMMUNION, The Lord's Supper, is a sacred meal shared with baptized Christians as a way of connecting with God and with one another.
 In The Lord's Supper, we believe God is acting in and through Jesus Christ to extend forgiveness for sins and to empower His people to live fully for him.